evildmp/diataxis-documentation-framework/reference-explanation.rst

 The difference between reference and explanation
 ================================================

-Explanation and reference both belong to the *theory* half of the Diátaxis map - they don't contain steps to guide the reader, they contain theoretical knowledge.
+Reference and explanation both belong to the *theory* half of the Diátaxis map - they don't contain steps to guide the reader, they contain theoretical knowledge.

-The difference between them is - just as in the difference between tutorials and how-to guides - the difference between the *acquisition* of skill and knowledge, and its *application*.
-In other words it's the distinction between *study* and *work*.
+The difference between them is - just as in the difference between tutorials and how-to guides - that reference is used in the *application* of skill and knowledge, whereas explanation is used for the *acquisition* of skill and knowledge.
+In other words, it's the distinction between *work* and *study*.

 A straightforward distinction, *mostly*